 A good way to enjoy both the quintessential ambience and iconic Outer Banks attractions is to walk the cozy Corolla Park.

-Most eye-catching is the park’s red-brick Currituck Beach Lighthouse, proudly extending towards the North Carolina sky.
-There’s truly something special about the (5) lighthouses in the Outer Banks.
+Most eye-catching is the park’s red-brick Currituck Beach Lighthouse, proudly extending towards the North Carolina sky – there’s truly something special about the (5) lighthouses in the Outer Banks.

-Pick Corolla for: Secluded Outer Banks lodging.
+Pick Corolla for: Seclusion.

-Recommended hotels in Corolla
+Best hotels in Corolla

 The town Duck is located south of Corolla but north of the center of the Outer Banks.
 It’s an alternative for where to stay in the Outer Banks that offers a great compromise between tranquility and convenience.

 Once famous for its bird hunting scene, Duck was named for the area’s many ducks.
-Although you still find ducks in the Outer Banks surroundings, most visitors today come for other reasons.
+Although you still find ducks in the Outer Banks surroundings, most visitors today come for entirely other reasons.

 With its long beach and calm ambience, Duck is an excellent North Carolina destination for travelers who need to recharge.
 In the untroubled setting, Duck is the kind of beach town where visitors often feel at home within days.

 An appreciated feature in the heart of Duck is its homey park and boardwalk.
-There, in the front row for sunsets on the Currituck Sound, the town also offers tasty eateries and fun shops to browse.
+There, in the front row for sunsets on the Currituck Sound, the town also offers several tasty eateries and fun shops to browse.

 But if you’re after more things to see and do, you have much more action within easy reach.